Water Flosser For Teeth – Water Flosser Review

 But flossing reduces teeth decay, improves gum health and can make breath smell better.
 Is a water flosser the answer to the disadvantages of traditional flossing?
 In my experience, it is.

-What Is The ESSEASON Water Flosser?
+What Is A Water Flosser?

-The ESSEASON water flosser is a USB cordless water flosser which flosses your teeth and gums by spraying a high pressure water jet into your mouth.
+The water flosser I use is a USB cordless water flosser which flosses your teeth and gums by spraying a high pressure water jet into your mouth.
 When aimed correctly (a trick you’ll get used to with practice) the water jet pushes out food items and helps to remove plaque from around the gum line.
 It’s dental floss without the string.
 And significantly more effective.

 In this case, the device has a water reservoir at the bottom which you fill from the tap/faucet.
 Then with 5 different pressure settings and various different nozzles, you use it after you’ve cleaned your teeth to help remove other debris and plaque.